 Mezcal has been made in the region since the Spanish arrived, though pulque was produced prior to their arrival.
 While more mezcal from San Luis Potosi has made its way into the market, it is still a tiny percentage of the overall market.
 There are only 10 mezcal producers in the state of San Luis Potosi and all are located within an easy one and a half hour drive from the city of San Luis Potosi.
 Nine of the 10 producers operate in haciendas.

 The indigenous population of San Luis Potosi was primarily nomadic, and was nearly wiped out during the Spanish Conquisition.
 When gold and silver were discovered in 1592, San Luis Potosi quickly became a primary city for the Spaniards and much of that original architecture remains intact in the city.
 Indigenous populations are primarily found in La Huasteca and mining, as well as auto manufacturing remain primary industries in San Luis Potosi.
 Ranching and farming are also a part of the landscape, with primary crops being sugar cane, oranges, tomatoes and soy beans.
 The city is served by an international airport, with direct flights from the US through Dallas and Detroit.
 It is also very easy to connect through Mexico City, a short 45 minute flight, or a four and a half hour drive.
+Driving in San Luis Potosi is incredibly easy, its highways are well maintained and clearly mapped.
+We highly recommend using a guide to visit the different mezcal producing haciendas which for the most part are not open to the public.

 Weather can be described as hot and less hot.
 The La Huasteca region on the eastern side of the state is a lush jungle and is therefore humid in addition to being hot.
 The rainy season runs from June to October and afternoon storms are not uncommon.
 On the north-western side, the Altiplano, desert climate rules, with hot and sunny days and cool, or even cold nights during the fall and winter.
 Hats and sunscreen are essential as is bug spray in La Huasteca.
 April-June are generally the hottest months of the year with the average daytime temperatures in the upper 80s to 90s and nights in the low 50s.
 December and January are the coldest months with average daytime temperatures in the low 70s and nights in the 30s and 40s.